Food

 On the table, refined oils have higher smoke points.
 Refining is like pasteurizing milk or fruit juices.
 To elevate the smoke point, manufacturers use industrial-level refinement processes like bleaching, filtering, and high-temperature heating to extract and eliminate extraneous compounds.

 The result is a neutral-flavored oil with a longer shelf life and higher smoke point.
-For safety, be careful with hot oils which can burn skin or ignite.
-Quickly extinguish pan fire by covering it with a lid.
+For safety, be careful with hot oils, which can burn skin or ignite.
+Quickly extinguish the pan fire by covering it with a lid.

 Cooking With Fats